toptobes/astra-demo/README.md

    current embedding microservice.
 It runs ~2x faster than the default `e5-base-v2` used
  - More info on the embedding service further down.

+If you're using the GPU (CUDA), you may experience the first few embedding taking up to 5-6 seconds, but after that it's much faster than the CPU equivalent.

 ## The Frontend

 ![img_1.png](./assets/site.png)